-- ICWA notice failure is one of the biggest impediments to timely resolution of custody status for dependent children
+- > ICWA inquiry/notice failure is one of the biggest impediments to timely resolution of custody status for dependent children

 - If child is eligible for membership, explore whether child can or should be enrolled in the tribe

 - Cultural benefits

 - Gaming \$\$\$

 - College scholarships

-- Oil Money (Alaskan Natives)
+- > Oil Money (Alaskan Natives)

-- Relative placement efforts must start at detention § 309(e)(1) - Require agency to complete relative searches/vetting by disposition. § 309(e) - Late arriving relatives (post-dispo) cause delays in permanency § 361.3(d) - County not limited to assessing one relative at a time-must assess all interested relatives who come forward. - If disposition is delayed, request a due diligence hearing § 358(b)(2), rule 5.695(e) and (f)
+- Relative placement efforts must start at detention § 309(e)(1) - Agency expected to complete relative searches/vetting by disposition. § 309(e) - Late arriving relatives (post-dispo) cause delays in permanency § 361.3(d) - County not limited to assessing one relative at a time-must assess all interested relatives who come forward. - If disposition is delayed, request a due diligence hearing § 358(b)(2), rule 5.695(e) and (f)

-- Make sure disposition report covers relative search and a preliminary assessment under § 361.3 of any relative(s) considered for placement. § 358.1; rule 5.690(a)(1)(C) - Ask agency to make emergency placement with suitable relative pending RFA approval of relative's home § 309 (d)(1) - 2022: Secs.
+- Disposition report must cover relative search and a preliminary assessment under § 361.3 of any relative(s) considered for placement. § 358.1; rule 5.690(a)(1)(C) - Agency has authority to make emergency placement with suitable relative pending RFA approval of relative's home § 309 (d)(1) - 2022: Secs.
 319, 361.2, 361.4 amended to empower court to authorize placement pending RFA/criminal exemptions process if finds no risk to child

-- Where more than one relative is seeking placement before disposition, ask court to decide where child should be placed. § 361.3(a) - Relative placement is advantageous to both parents and children - Child: placement with someone child knows instead of in stranger foster care - > Social science: often leads to better outcomes - Parent: placement with relatives in the beginning can prevent TPR later in the case 30
+- Where more than one relative is seeking placement before disposition, court has authority to decide where child should be placed. § 361.3(a) - Relative placement is advantageous to both parents and children - Child: placement with someone child knows instead of in stranger foster care - Social science: often leads to better outcomes - Parent: placement with relatives in the - beginning can prevent TPR later in the case ${{30}}$

-- Parent's Attorney: Ask client for names of suitable relatives and state their names on the record at detention or first pre-dispo opportunity to document that information was provided to agency - Tell relatives to file JV-285 form stating interest in being considered for placement - Child's attorney: Ask the child - Where more than one possible relative placement, ask court to make decision - > § 361.3(a)
+- Parent's Attorney: Ask client for names of suitable relatives and state their names on the record at detention or first pre-dispo opportunity to document that information was provided to agency - Suggest that interested relatives to file a JV-285 Relative Information form stating interest in placement-puts it on the record - Child's attorney: Ask the child for names of relatives the child knows and likes